 This isn’t unique to him, unfortunately.
 Most of the characters in The King’s Woman have very little personalities to speak of.
 Instead, they’re relegated to playing cookie cutter roles that each serves one or two functions in the plot.
 I feel like the only developed character, aside from Ying Zheng and Gongsun Li, is Lu Buwei, who’s the only one with a personal agenda complicated and interesting enough.
 Sadly, he’s criminally unexplored and underutilized as a villain.

 Plot and Pacing Issues

-There were also a number of minor Dumb Plot moments I picked up.
-For instance, there was a scene in episode 5 where Gongsun Li stabbed a soldier through the hand for five full seconds before his subordinates even reacted.
-Like, they did not move or flinch until she began to flee.
-It was stupidly convenient.
+There are also a number of minor Dumb Plot moments I picked up.
+For instance, there’s a scene in episode 5 where Gongsun Li stabs a soldier through the hand for five full seconds before his subordinates even react.
+Like, they do not move or flinch until she begins to flee.
+It’s stupidly convenient.

-Another example: In episode 27, the Crown Prince of Yan sent Gongsun Li a secret message asking her to smuggle him out of Qin State.
-But while he did the smart thing by communicating it via a code, he also “helpfully” circled his entire hidden message for her in red ink.
+Another example: In episode 27, the Crown Prince of Yan sends Gongsun Li a secret message asking her to smuggle him out of Qin State.
+But while he does the smart thing and communicates it via a code, he also “helpfully” circled his entire hidden message for her in red ink.